stacks-network/sbtc-bridge-api/README.md

 ## Development

-To run the server in watch mode for rapid development;
+To run the server in watch mode (nodemon) for rapid development;

 ```bash
 cd bridge-api